fgarcia-student/react-punk-client/README.md

 ### Our main goals were the following:
     - Design, build, and release a fully featured front end application using a public api
     - Improve our current skillsets and architecture decisions
+    - Demonstrate ability to write scalable, and maintainable code using open source libraries

 ### Future goals for the project: